livioribeiro/selva/docs/index.md

 Selva is a tool for creating ASGI applications that are easy to build and maintain.

 It is built on top of [asgikit](https://pypi.org/project/asgikit/) and comes with a dependency injection system built upon Python type annotations.
+It is compatible with python 3.11+.

 ## Quickstart